Dutton Park Place busway station

-Dutton Park Place busway station is located in Brisbane, Australia serving the suburb of Dutton Park.
-It is the penultimate westbound stop on the Eastern Busway.
+Dutton Park Place is a bus stop operated by Translink on the Eastern Busway.
+It opened in 2011 and serves the Brisbane suburb of Dutton Park.
+It is a ground level stop, featuring two side platforms.

-Situated on the eastern bank of the Brisbane River at the end of the Eleanor Schonell Bridge, and connects the busway to the University of Queensland via its busway station opposite the river.
-Passengers can access the station from TJ Doyle Memorial Park Drive, near the South Brisbane Cemetery, while buses can enter and exit the station independently of the Eastern Busway at the Annerley Road–Gladstone Road intersection.
+The stop is situated on the eastern bank of the Brisbane River next to the Eleanor Schonell Bridge.
+The stop is close to the University of Queensland and its busway station, opposite the river.
+Passengers can access the stop from TJ Doyle Memorial Park Drive, near the South Brisbane Cemetery, while buses can enter and exit the stop independently of the Eastern Busway at the Annerley Road–Gladstone Road intersection.

+Despite being situated along the Eastern Busway, Dutton Park Place is classed as a bus stop, similar to Federation Street bus stop and Truro Street bus stop along the Northern Busway.

 History

 Although the Bridge was constructed in 2006, the bus stop on its eastern end at Dutton Park Place was only opened on 3 August 2009, as part of the Boggo Road Busway connecting UQ Lakes to Buranda.
-Before opening, the proximity of the Dutton Park bus station construction works to the South Brisbane Cemetery was somewhat controversial, prompting concern from Prime Minister Kevin Rudd.
+Before opening, the proximity of the Dutton Park bus stop construction works to the South Brisbane Cemetery was somewhat controversial, prompting concern from Prime Minister Kevin Rudd.

 The bus stop acts as an important component of the environmentally friendly nature of the attached Eleanor Schonell Bridge.
 It provides busway access to pedestrians and cyclists, and connects to Brisbane's lengthy bikeway network.